AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 ### Is It Safe to Upload the Google Search Console Verification File?

 Don't worry—[there's no security risk associated with doing this](https://stackoverflow.com/questions/57384269/github-pages-blog-and-google-search-console-is-it-safe-to-follow-these-steps-fo).
-The file can only be used for verifying ownership, not authentication, meaning if someone downloads that file and tries to use it, they won't be able to access your Google Search Console statistics or anything else associated with your Google Account.
+The file can only be used for verifying ownership, not authentication.
+So if someone downloads your file and tries to use it, they won't be able to access your Google Search Console statistics or anything else associated with your Google Account.

 ## GitHub Pages Support for Jekyll Plugins

-One last thing to note about Jekyll is that it has lots of open-source plugins that you can use to make your workflow much easier.
-But GitHub Pages [only supports a limited set of plugins](https://help.github.com/en/github/working-with-github-pages/about-github-pages-and-jekyll).
-If you decide to use Jekyll plugins that are not supported, you'll observe that they work on your localhost but not when you push to GitHub.
+The great thing about Jekyll is that it has a large open-source community of creators who publish **Jekyll plugins**.
+These are just Ruby gems that extend the functionality of Jekyll and make your life easier.

+The bad news?
+GitHub Pages [only supports a limited set of plugins](https://pages.github.com/versions/).
+This means that if you decide to use Jekyll plugins that are not supported by GitHub Pages, they'll work on your localhost but not when you push your site to GitHub.

-If you absolutely need to use a plugin for a feature on your Jekyll website, then you'll need to push `_site/` to GitHub instead of pushing your source files.
-This may not be ideal if you want people to see your site's source and how you organized your project.
+If you absolutely need to use a plugin for a feature on your Jekyll website, then you'll need to push just the `_site/` directory to GitHub instead of pushing your source files.
+Basically, you'd bypass the build step on GitHub Pages and just publish your static site directly on the web server.

-## Time to Celebrate!
+Understandably, this may not be ideal if you want people (e.g., recruiters or other developers) to see your site's source and how you organized your project.
+So sometimes, you may need to reinvent the wheel to add a new feature to your site.

+You can learn more about this issue and its workarounds in [this StackOverflow thread](https://stackoverflow.com/a/31871892/5323344).

+## You're All Set!

 Give yourself a big pat on the back—if you made it to the end of this post, then you have a working website and a solid understanding of some Jekyll (and liquid) fundamentals 🎉.